junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He breaks free when a fire tears down the whole place.
 The flames catch his clothes, threatening to burn his vessel.
 Cas manages to jump out of the window, landing in some bushes.
 Leaving only scratches on his skin.

 The road has a fresh track of horse hooves.
 The way Dean left.
-Leading to a place Cas doesn't know where.
+Leading to a place Cas doesn't know.

 Cas finds a horse with no owner, and follows the track toward the west.